Zuhair-AbdulHaleem/FullStack_weatherApp/README.md

 # Weather Forecast App

-A full-stack weather application built with Next.js, Firebase, and Tailwind CSS.
+A full-stack weather application built as a submission for the PM accelerator assesment with Next.js, Firebase, and Tailwind CSS.
 The app allows users to search for weather information by location and view current weather conditions along with a 5-day forecast.

 ## Features